ripastley/BSDrock/README.md

 Once the jail is installed, you can open the minecraft folder by mapping the jail's SMB share (\\\your_ip\Minecraft)

-Add your world files and restart the jail (service jail restart bedrock)
+Add your minecraft folder and restart the jail (service jail restart bedrock)

 This project is in the early stages and is mostly for my own personal use.
 YMMV.